pravega/pravega/docs/pravega-concepts.md

 A stream comprises a set of segments that can change over time.
 Segments that overlap in their area of keyspace have a defined order.

 An event written to a stream is written to a single segment and it is totally ordered with respect to the events of that segment.
-The existance and position of an event within a segment is strongly consistant.
+The existance and position of an event within a segment is strongly consistent.

-Readers can be assigned multiple parallel segments (From different parts of keyspace).
+Readers can be assigned multiple parallel segments (from different parts of keyspace).
 A reader reading from multiple segments will interleave the events of the segments, but the order of events per segment respects the one of the segment.
-Specifically, if s is a segment, events e1 and e2 of s are such that e1 precedes e2, and a reader reads both e1 and e2, then the reader will read e1 before e2.
+Specifically, if s is a segment, events e~1 and e~2 of s are such that e~1 precedes e~2, and a reader reads both e~1 and e~2, then the reader will read e~1 before e~2.

 This results in the following ordering guarantees: